skaes/logjam-tools/specs/producer_protocol.md

 ## Constraints

-* The client MUST use a DEALER socket.
+* The client MUST use either PUSH or a DEALER socket.
+If a push socket is used, the message stream is restricted to messages described by the async-data-msg rule above.

-* The server MUST use a ROUTER socket.
+* The server MUST use offer a ROUTER socket for clients to connect to.

+* The server MAY offer a PULL socket for clients to connect to.

 * When the client sends a request-msg, the server MUST respond as soon as it starts processing the message.